maxhbr/LDBcollector/md/OFL-1.0.md

                                 "name": "Combining Modified Font Software"
                             }
                         ],
                         "_str": "Description: Copyright notices and licenses are included in text files, human-readable headers, or machine-readable metadata fields in text and binary files if the fields are easily viewable by the user.
-Font software refers to font files, data files, source files, build scripts and documentation.\nActions:\n- Distributing font software (Distribute the acquired font software as is)\n- Distribute Modified Font Software\n- Embedding font software\n- Incorporate modified font software\n- Combining font software\n- Combining Modified Font Software\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice in the license\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n\n", "conditions": {
+Font software refers to font files, data files, source files, build scripts and documentation.\nActions:\n- Distributing font software (Distribute the acquired font software as is)\n- Distribute Modified Font Software\n- Embedding font software\n- Incorporate modified font software\n- Combining font software\n- Combining Modified Font Software\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice in the license\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n", "conditions": {
                             "AND": [
                                 {